EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 - A dynamic electricity tariff, if applicable
 - The specifications of your EV

-The following screencast presents the input page of the Smart Charging Wizard, and how to set the aforementioned inputs:
+The following screencast presents the **Input Page** of the Smart Charging Wizard, and how to set the aforementioned inputs:

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/6c274b0225123d3fd3d3701204e47932c255ba1d/media/input.gif)
 _____________________